RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

   - Perform ETL operations on data.
   - Frequently changed data.
   - Data is being ingested periodically.
-  -Temporary tables will be available for approximately 24 hours.
+  - Temporary tables will be available for approximately 24 hours.
 - BigQuery maintains a **seven-day** history of changes so that you can query a point-intime snapshot of data

  **Streaming inserts** in BigQuery provide best effort de-duplication.
 By including an insertID that uniquely identifies a record, BigQuery can detect duplicates and prevent them from being inserted.
 However, if no insertID is provided, BigQuery does not attempt to de-duplicate the data.